Environment

 The steel industry is an energy-intensive industry.
 At Nippon Yakin Kogyo, we believe that addressing climate change is a management issue of ours as a member of the steel industry, and are proactively working for carbon neutrality to fulfill this social responsibility.

-The Sustainability Strategy Promotion Committee chaired by the president leads the execution of a plan do check act (PDCA) cycle for the risks and opportunities posed by climate change, fosters relevant measures for the entire company, and reports the details as necessary to the Board of Directors.
+The Sustainability Strategy Promotion Committee chaired by the president discusses the risks and opportunities posed by climate change and how to address them, and reports the details as necessary to the Board of Directors.
+The Board of Directors oversees initiatives to address the reported issues.

 Scenario analysis results